arei/node-untappd/README.md

 ## Access Tokens

 Untappd now support OAUTH for most operations and specifically for any operation that writes data to untappd.

-To get an Access Token, you can use our hand OAUTH URL call to get the untappd oauth url, and then use that to get the access token.
-For moreinformation on getting access token, please refer to [Untappd's API Authnetication page](http://untappd.com/api/docs/v4#authentication).
+To get an Access Token, you can use our handy OAUTH URL call to get the untappd oauth url, and then use that to get the access token.
+For more information on getting access tokens, please refer to [Untappd's API Authnetication page](http://untappd.com/api/docs/v4#authentication).

 ## The Example code